-Compulsory check-off 68(1): Every collective agreement entered into, revised or renewed between a union and an employer after the thirty-first day of October, 1972, shall contain a provision requiring the employer (a) to deduct from the wages of each employee in the unit affected by the collective agreement, whether or not the employee is a member of the union, the amount of the regular membership dues payable by a member of the union, except that where the employee is not a member of the union the amount deducted shall not include any portion of such dues that is payable in respect of pension, superannuation, sickness, insurance or other benefits that are available only to persons who are or have been members of the union or in respect of special assessments payable by members of the union; (b) to remit the amounts deducted under clause (a) to the union monthly or as may be provided in the collective agreement; and (c) to inform the union, monthly or as may be provided in the collective agreement, of the names of the employees from whose wages deductions have been made under clause (a) and the amounts so deducted from each employee's wages.
+Compulsory check-off 68(1): Every Collective Agreement entered into, revised or renewed between a union and an employer after the thirty-first day of October, 1972, shall contain a provision requiring the employer (a) to deduct from the wages of each employee in the unit affected by the Collective Agreement, whether or not the employee is a member of the union, the amount of the regular membership dues payable by a member of the union, except that where the employee is not a member of the union the amount deducted shall not include any portion of such dues that is payable in respect of pension, superannuation, sickness, insurance or other benefits that are available only to persons who are or have been members of the union or in respect of special assessments payable by members of the union; (b) to remit the amounts deducted under Clause (a) to the union monthly or as may be provided in the Collective Agreement; and (c) to inform the union, monthly or as may be provided in the Collective Agreement, of the names of the employees from whose wages deductions have been made under Clause (a) and the amounts so deducted from each employee's wages.

-Exemptions for religious groups 68(3): Notwithstanding subsections (1) and (2), where a union that is a bargaining agent for a unit of employees in respect of which there is a collective agreement is satisfied that an employee in the unit is a member of a religious group which has as one of its articles of faith the belief that members of the group are precluded from being members of or financially supporting any union or professional association, the union may, on such terms and conditions as it and the employee may agree upon, exempt the employee from any obligation to pay the regular membership dues payable by a member of the union and, upon the employee being so exempted, the union ceases to be obligated in any way to represent or act for or on behalf of the employee and, in that case, if the employer complies with terms and conditions, 'if any, agreed upon by the union and the employee with respect to the deduction and remittance of equivalent amounts from the wages of the employee, the employer is not in breach of any provision of the collective agreement that requires the deduction of regular dues from the wages of the employee and the remittance thereof to the union by reason only of his failing to deduct the regular dues from the wages of the employee and remit them to the union.
+Exemptions for religious groups 68(3): Notwithstanding subsections (1) and (2), where a union that is a bargaining agent for a unit of employees in respect of which there is a Collective Agreement is satisfied that an employee in the unit is a member of a religious group which has as one of its Articles of faith the belief that members of the group are precluded from being members of or financially supporting any union or professional association, the union may, on such terms and conditions as it and the employee may agree upon, exempt the employee from any obligation to pay the regular membership dues payable by a member of the union and, upon the employee being so exempted, the union ceases to be obligated in any way to represent or act for or on behalf of the employee and, in that case, if the employee with respect to the deduction and remittance of equivalent amounts from the wages of the employee, the employer is not in breach of any provision of the Collective Agreement that requires the deduction of regular dues from the wages of the employee and the remittance thereof to the union by reason only of his failing to deduct the regular dues from the wages of the employee and remit them to the union.

-The Employer shall forward to the Union, by the 15th of each month, a list showing, since the issuance of the last such list, the names of all new members, the dates on which they were employed, the departments in which they are employed, the names of all members who have left the employ of the university, with the dates of their severance, and the names of all members who have been granted leave.
+The Employer shall forward to the Union, by the 15th of each month, a list showing, since the issuance of the last such list, the names of all new members, the dates on which they were employed, the Departments in which they are employed, the names of all members who have left the employ of the Employer, with the dates of their severance, and the names of all members who have been granted leave.